odin-lang/odin-lang.org/content/docs/overview.md

 Available attributes for foreign blocks:

-`default_calling_convention=<string>` default calling convention for procedures declared within this foreign block
+- `default_calling_convention=<string>` - The default calling convention for procedures declared within this foreign block.
-`link_prefix=<string>` prefix that needs to be appended to the linkage names of the entities except where the link name has been explicitly overridden
+- `link_prefix=<string>` - This prefix is prepended to the linkage names of the entities except where the link name has been explicitly overridden.
+- `link_suffix=<string>` - This suffix is appended to the linkage names of the entities except where the link name has been explicitly overridden.
+- `private=<string>` - The default private level for all entities.
+Defaults to `"package"` if not set but may be set to `"file"`.
+- `require_results` - All procedures declared within this foreign block must have their return values used.

 ## Using a `vendor` library